Geometric tilt-to-length coupling in precision interferometry: mechanisms and analytical descriptions: Conclusion

 \section{Conclusion}

 Within this paper, we have discussed how and why angular and lateral jitter causes phase noise in laser interferometers.
-This tilt-to-length (TTL) noise can often be characterized by changes in the optical path length of a beam.
-These changes can be fully characterized by geometric effects except for the naturally necessary scaling by refractive indices.
-Within this paper, we have focused on these geometric TTL effects.
-We have categorized different coupling mechanisms and analytically derived their contribution to the interferometric path length signal from trigonometric relationships.
+This tilt-to-length (TTL) noise is often dominated by length changes of the beam axis, i.e.\ geometric effects, which are the focus of this paper.
+We have categorised different coupling mechanisms and analytically derived their contribution to the interferometric path length signal from trigonometric relationships.

 We have introduced TTL coupling noise for two different cases: jitter of a mirror within the interferometer and jitter of the receiving system.
 Though the described effects are independent of the context, they apply, for instance, for the LISA mission and other space interferometers.
 In that context, mirror jitter corresponds to the case observed in test mass interferometers, while receiver jitter corresponds to long arm interferometers and effectively describes satellite jitter relative to the received wavefront.